 Activity 2: Game – FOR or SINCE

-Explain to the class that they will play a game to remember how to use “for” and “since” with the present perfect.
+Explain to the class that they will play a game to remember using “for” and “since” with the present perfect.

 Write “FOR” on an A4-size piece of paper.
 Write “SINCE” on another.
 Stick both sheets on a wall in the classroom or on the board if there is one.

-If you think you should review when “FOR” and “SINCE” are used, do it now.
-“For” refers to time duration and “since” refers to a point in time.
+Do it now if you think you should review when “FOR” and “SINCE” are used.
+“For” refers to time duration, and “since” refers to a point in time.

 Read a few time expressions to your students that use for and since, e.g., “ten minutes” (for), “last year” (since).
-Ask the students to point to the correct word on the wall.
+Then, ask the students to point to the correct word on the wall.

-Continue the activity until all students have participated and seem to be confident about their understanding.
-You could read the time expressions faster to increase enjoyment and challenge.
+Continue the activity until all students have participated and seem confident about their understanding.
+For example, you could read the time expressions faster to increase enjoyment and challenge.

 Activity 3: Oral wrap up

-Put the students in pairs and tell them to express what grammar and vocabulary they HAVE LEARNT.
-Have them tell each other what activities and exercises they HAVE DONE.
+Put the students in pairs and tell them to express their grammar and vocabulary.
+Then, have them tell each other what activities and exercises they HAVE DONE.

 Activity 4: Back up, spelling game

 Jumble a word from the vocabulary used in the lesson and dictate the letters.
-The students listen and write letters.
+Then, the students listen and write letters.

-They then turn to a partner and unjumble the letters, trying to discover the word.
+They then turn to a partner and unjumble the letters, discovering the word.

 Repeat the procedure with other words from the vocabulary.